sudo-apt-install-tap/TaoTeChing/JOURNAL.md

 **Total time spent: 5hour 30minutes**

-# March 16 11 AM: Redid the code!!
+# March 16: Redid the code!!

 So I had to redo the code as i found out it wasnt working!
 I also had to troubleshoot as the right side wasnt working, fyi I just pushed the mcu into its place as I thought it would still work as usual spoiler: it didnt I realized this after like 4hrs of pulling my hair out :> .